goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 The hardest choice is whether or not to use a `/src` tree.
 Python doesn't have a distinction between `/src`, `/lib`, and `/bin` like Java or C has.
 Since a top-level `/src` directory is seen by some as meaningless, your top-level directory can be the top-level architecture of your application, for example `/sample`.

 > **Remember**: Your module packages are the core focus of your project.
 They should not be hidden away.
-If, however, your module consists of only a single file, place it directly in your the root directory of your project.
+If, however, the module consists of only a single file, place it directly in your the root directory of your project.

 I recommend putting all of this under a "name-of-project" directory for example.
 So, if you're writing an application named `quux`, the directory that contains the structure is named `/quux`.
 This then means that another project's `PYTHONPATH`, then, can include `/path/to/quux/sample` to reuse the `QUUX.sample` module.